microsoft/WhatTheHack/007-AzureMonitoring/Coach/Solution-01.md

 - Under Scope, click on Select a resource and make sure you have your subscription selected.
 Then search for the name of the resource group that was created in the deployment of the workshop.
 - Select your resource group when it comes up.
 - Click Apply
-- Under Filter click on filters and select Resource type, Equals, Virtual Machines and Virtual Machine scales sets
+- Under Filter, select Resource type under Filters, Equals under Operator, and select "Virtual Machines" and "Virtual Machine scales sets" under Value

 ![Configuring filters for an Alert processing rule](../Images/01-20-Create-Alert-proc-rule.png)